markstringer-dti/markstringer-dti.github.io/dti.md

 This isn't like most books that offer to improve your success at project management.
 Most books that do that suggest a particular Agile method.
 Like Scrum, or Extreme Programming.
 Other books talk about how to coach teams in the use of these methods.
 Other books talk about a particular part of the process.
 It could be writing "user stories" or running retrospectives.
 And obviously, there are books that focus on the technical aspects of the process.

 I want to be clear here.
 I'm not in any way knocking those books.
-Some of those books are brilliant and I've referenced some of my favourites in the notes.
+Some of those books are brilliant and I've referenced some of the ones that I like best in the notes.
 But I don't think they're enough.

 Following an Agile method like Scrum is a good way of improving your chances of project success.
 It's what I almost always do if I'm in charge of delivering a software development project.